vishpat/lisp-rs/book/src/evaluator.md

 }
 ```

 The interpreter creates an instance of *Env* at the start of the program to store the global variable definitions.
 In addition, for every function call, the interpreter creates a new instance of env and uses the new instance to evaluate the function call.
-This new instance of env contains the function parameters as well as a *back* pointer to the *parent* env instance from where the function is called as shown below with an example
+This new instance of env contains the function parameters as well as a *back* pointer to the *parent* env instance from where the function is called as shown below with an example:

 ```Lisp
 (